joseph-momich/PSTAT-100-CP1/README.md

 # V1: Version 1
 # V2: Version 2 (Please edit this one)
 ### Attempted to clean the data.
 'Tidy-Data' is the file where raw data is imported and cleaned.
+It is then exported as a '.csv' file and used in the project-planning.pynb